 - Resource and support: Intel’s leadership development programs are staffed to provide programmatic support for overseeing talent identification, development services and progression management.
 Because we emphasize leading by doing and caring, participants are active contributors into all functional areas of the program.
 We also aim to keep employees’ compensation aligned with performance and the kind of work they perform.
 As an organization, it’s important to be conscious of the value these individuals provide.
 These employees are typically working in high pressure critical assignments that move through different business units, which can be a challenge.
 Employees who are successful should be compensated accordingly.

-When considering how your firm is developing its leaders, also talent is a long game.
-Your investment in the pipeline should be as well.
+When considering how your firm is developing its leaders, your investment in the pipeline should be as well.
 It has taken Intel ten years to be able to produce these results.
 Our formula for identification and development, along with assessment of value and connecting to our executive pipeline, has created a diverse channel of up and coming leaders.